nand2mario/snestang/README.md

 Quick instructions for experienced users:
 * Get a Tang Primer 25K with 4 modules: Tang sdram, DVI, Dualshock2, SD and a pair of dualshock controllers.
 Currently these should cost ~$60 in total.
 Plug in the modules as shown above.
 Also make sure the sdram module is in the right direction (The side labeled "this side faces outwards" should face away from the board).
 * Download a [SNESTang release](https://github.com/nand2mario/snestang/releases), and program `snestang.fs` to the board with Gowin programmer.
-* Since 0.3, a firmware program also needs to be program to the board.
+* Since 0.3, a firmware program also needs to be programmed to the board.
 Program `firmware.bin` to address `0x500000` of the on-board flash.
 See [this screenshot](doc/images/programmer_firmware.png) for how to do it.
 * Put your .sfc or .smc roms on a MicroSD card.
 Note that 0.2 and earlier version only support FAT32.
 0.3 and later supports FAT16, FAT32 and exFAT.
 * Connect one or two DualShock2 controllers to the DS2 pmod.
 * Insert the MicroSD card, connect an HDMI monitor or TV, and enjoy your games.